luangjokaj/wordpressify/README.md

 # Gulp WordPress Boilerplate [![Dependencies](https://david-dm.org/luangjokaj/gulp-wordpress-theme-builder/dev-status.svg)](https://david-dm.org/luangjokaj/gulp-wordpress-theme-builder?type=dev)

 A build system for developing WordPress themes using Gulp.
-On the development environment the build runs a local PHP web server, it uses Babel transpiler for JavaScript and it bundles CSS with PostCSS and CSSNext.
+It runs a local PHP web server with auto reload, uses Babel transpiler for JavaScript (ES6) and it bundles CSS with PostCSS and CSSNext.
 However you will still need an sql database.

 ![Gulp WordPress Boilerplate](https://i.imgur.com/iTQAert.png)